kimhscom/kimhscom/README.md

 ### Hello, My name is Hyunsu. 👋

-## I'm a former semiconductor equipment technician and now a web developer.
+## I'm developing web and apps as a hobby.

 - 🔭 I’m currently working on a portfolio and a side project.
 - 🌱 I’m currently learning TypeScript, NestJS, React and Jest.